ryankrdh/Roadmap/README.md

 **------------------------------------ JUNE ------------------------------------** <br />
-Week of June 7th 2021: PostgreSQL (Movie Watchlist App that uses SQLite, Poll App with Advanced SQL, Indexing), Intro to PostgreSQL, Migrate Project Watch Movielist to PostgreSQL,
+Week of June 7th 2021: PostgreSQL (Movie Watchlist App that uses SQLite, Poll App with Advanced SQL, Indexing), Intro to PostgreSQL, Migrate Project Watch Movielist to PostgreSQL, Fixed bugs and issues with Movie List app on github, Poll App

 Week of June 14th 2021: